aurelia/framework/doc/article/drafts/durandal-to-aurelia.md

 }
 ```

-This initializes Aurelia with its default values and redirects to the root view and viewmodel (called "app" here).
+This initializes Aurelia with its default values and redirects to the root view and view-model (called "app" here).
 This root view was called 'shell' in Durandal by default.